tfabris/BlueGigaEmpeg/README.md

- - If that doesn't work, then wait for the RESET/PAIR LED on the BlueGigaEmpeg to go dark, and then, without touching the RESET/PAIR button, initiate pairing from your stereo via its pairing feature.
+ - If that doesn't work, then wait for the RESET/PAIR LED on the BlueGigaEmpeg to go dark, and then, without touching the RESET/PAIR button on the BlueGigaEmpeg module, initiate pairing from your stereo via its pairing feature.

 One final note about the pairing process: Paired devices share a set of security keys with each other.
 Pressing the RESET/PAIR button on the